Jst-Tan/Jst-Tan-archive/README.md

   - I mostly write PJ Masks fan fiction story for now.
 - I active in Facebook and Twitter.
 DMs are kinda full so please do not spam mine dms.
 - I created ApadoTech and also the one who closed it.
-- I currently fully own and founded One Future Unified Team, a indie team focused in privacy and technology.
+- I currently fully own and founded JstMStudio, a indie team focused in privacy and technology.
-  - I also the current team manager, finances and developer of One Future Unified Team.
+  - I also the current team manager, finances and developer of JstMStudio.
   - I also the main creator and writer of Teenager Heroes.